-- 4. Check on a regular basis if your website is referring to external libraries.
+- 4. On a regular basis, check if your website is referring to external libraries.
 This informs you if someone injected links to malicious external library providers.

 JQuery makes it easier to create dynamic websites with advances functions, such as retrieving data from a web page or editing data in the browser.
 It’s also often part of the styling of websites, usually as a component of another package such as WordPress.
 My own observation from 20.000 websites is that jQuery is used in 1 out of 10 websites.
 This number is in line with statistics from Built With, which in addition states that more than 43 million websites use jQuery.
 Of the top websites, 3 out of 4 are using jQuery.

 What are the risks?

 Risk 1.
 The library version is outdated and contains vulnerabilities

 JQuery has several known vulnerabilities, quoted earlier.
 When looking at the versions of jQuery in use, it is striking how diverse that is.
 Some versions are very popular; sometimes even versions of years ago.
 This is shown in the figure below.
 Of particular importance are versions older than 1.6.3: These versions are the most vulnerable.